 The government’s ‘Clean Growth Strategy‘ identified a range of environmental goals and public sector organisations are expected to report on their progress in reducing carbon emissions.

-We support public sector organisations meet the increasing requirements to deliver against environmental goals.
+We support public sector organisations meet the increasing requirements to deliver against their environmental goals.
 We use a participative approach to define environmental priorities, develop a strategy and build commitment across the wider organisation.

 Reduction of carbon emissions – public sector:

 Public sector energy usage is currently estimated at c.
 8 tonnes of CO2 (tCO2e/person).
 The target pathway has an aspiration to reduce emissions to 4 tonnes (tCO2e/person) by 2032 and to 1 tonne (tCO2e/person) by 2050.
 The government will set long-term reduction targets and encourage transparent reporting.